PeterMackintosh83/squashed/README.md

 - The Basic Rules of Squash text content was taken from http://www.squashsa.asn.au/w/participation/basic-guide-to-squash
 - The icons used for the following headings: Club Information, Club Address, Opening Hours, Court Price and Basic Rules of Squash were taken from https://fontawesome.com
 - The map section was sourced from https://www.google.com/maps
-- Instructions on how to add a google map to my webpage was taken from https://blog.duda.co/responsive-google-maps-for-your-website
+- Instructions on how to add a google map to my webpage was sourced from https://blog.duda.co/responsive-google-maps-for-your-website
 - The icons in the footer were taken from https://fontawesome.com
+- The Basic Rules of Squash image was modified using Paint 3D.

 ### Media
 #### Home Page